WHAT’S HOT: WHAT’S ON AROUND THE FESTIVAL

 Fes Forum: Giving Soul to Globalisation

 This year, the Forum has the theme Cultures and Identities in Transition.
 The Forum is held on the first four mornings of the festival at the Batha Museum.
 There are round table discussions every day, with themes as follows.
-Most of the discussion is in French, with some English.
+Most of the discussion is in French, though some of the participants speak English.
+There is a simultaneous translation service via headphones into English and Arabic.
 We don’t have a list of participants yet.
 If you buy a pass, you automatically have access to all festival events, including the Forum.
 If not, you can buy individual forum tickets, or a day passes to all events.

 Saturday 14 June: Mandela’s spiritual legacies: Lessons for our era